 Most of us are aware of the importance of including regular cardio activity in our lives, both for its health and weight maintenance benefits.
 Choosing an aerobic program that doesn’t just focus on burning calories, but also on exercising the body’s major muscle groups, will deliver the best results for both calorie burning and muscle toning.
 This is where the Insanity Workout excels.

-Unlike a lot of exercise programs on the market today, the Insanity Workout DVD does not incorporate the use of weights.
+Unlike a lot of exercise programs, the Insanity Workout DVD does not incorporate the use of weights.
 Instead, it uses the body’s natural resistance to sculpt lean muscle.
 Known as plyometrics, or plyo, the training is similar to that professional athletes do.
 As your muscles strengthen and you become more attuned to working out, you will keep achieving new levels of fitness.

 Over the course of the first 30 days, the workouts move at quite an intense pace.
 While challenging, most people will find them doable, even those who haven’t exercised for a while.
 The subsequent week’s workouts are lower in intensity.
 The slower pace gives you time to recover and prepare for the next 30 days when the pace quickens.